-Method Complaints About Part D Prescription Drugs - Contact Information CALL Customer Care at the telephone number located in Section 1 of this chapter.
-Calls to this number are free.
-We are available Monday through Friday from 8 a.m. to 9 p.m., Eastern time.
-Our phone system may answer your call after hours, and on Saturdays, Sundays, and some holidays.
-Just leave a message and we'll call back by the end of the next business day.
+Method Complaints about Part D Prescription Drugs - Contact Information CALL 1-800-281-6918 Calls to this number are free.
+You can call us seven days a week, from 8 a.m. to 8 p.m.
+However, please note that our automated phone system may answer your call during weekends and holidays from April 1st to September 30.
 For expedited appeals please call 1-800-867-6601.
-Customer Care also has free language interpreter services available for EAV non-English speakers FAX 1-800-949-2961 for expedited grievances only.
 TTY 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
 Calls to this number are free.
-WRITE Humana Grievance and Appeal Dept. P.O.
-Box 14165 Lexington, KY 40512-4165 MEDICARE WEBSITE You can submit a complaint about your Humana Medicare PDP directly to Medicare.
-To submit an online complaint to Medicare, go to www.medicare.gov/MedicareComplaintForm/home.aspx .
+Hours of operation are the same as above.
+FAX 1-888-556-2128 WRITE Humana Grievances and Appeals Dept. P.O.
+Box 14165 Lexington, KY 40512-4165 MEDICARE WEBSITE You can submit a complaint about Humana Basic Rx Plan (PDP) directly to Medicare.
+To submit an online complaint to Medicare go to www.medicare.gov/MedicareComplaintForm/home.aspx .